 Thank you in advance for your cooperation in making this transition.

-For investigator-initiated trials, please contact Emily Harwood at 656-2967 in the University of Vermont Cancer Center Clinical Trials Office for a Protocol ID# assignment.
+For investigator-initiated trials, please contact Karen Wilson at (802) 656-4414 ext.
+2 in the University of Vermont Cancer Center Clinical Trials Office for a Protocol ID# assignment.

 Research Subject Registration Form